This comprehensive guide covers everything you need to know about wisdom teeth removal.

 After about 3-4 days you should feel more comfortable to return to your normal diet.

-It perhaps goes without saying, but we will say it anyway…
+It perhaps goes without saying, but I will say it anyway…

 It is important to keep the mouth clean to stop any possible infection.